Ricardo Gómez Roji: Deputy

 Following the advent of the Republic Gómez decided to enter politics.
 He was not a member of any particular political party, though his previous activity clearly located him on the Right.
 In the 1931 electoral campaign he joined the joint candidature of Bloque Católico-agrario, a local Burgos right-wing alliance of monarchists, conservative landowners and Integrists.
 The Bloque emergent triumphant and Gómez easily obtained the parliamentary ticket, having been one of 8 priests elected to the chamber.
 In the Cortes he joined the Agrarian minority and as its representative he took a seat in Comisión de Instrucción.
 Together with his fellow Burgos deputy Estévanez Rodriguez he formed the most reactionary section of the assembly.
 Both “repeatedly vented their irritation at parliamentary procedure and, indeed, all things Republican”; in return they were “subjected to ceaseless interruptions and insults from left-wing deputies who regarded them as ‘troglodytes’ and ‘cave-dwellers’“.

-Most issued Gómez discussed in the parliament were related to the Church and its role in public life.
+Most issues Gómez discussed in the parliament were related to the Church and its role in public life.
 In general, he was trying to stop the avalanche of secularizing and anti-clerical regulations, advanced by the republican-socialist majority.
 In particular, he opposed proposed legislation on cemeteries, on religious orders, on marriages and divorces or on Church property rights.
 The thread he focused on with singular vehemence was education.
 Gómez defended Catholic schools and advocated the rights of parents to educate children the way they liked; he opposed compulsory secular education and related projects like Misiones Pedagógicas, supposed to “Europeanize” Spain.
 He frequently clashed on education-related issues with the chief advocate of secular and liberal schooling model, Fernando de los Ríos.
 He opposed the Catalan autonomy draft and supported female suffrage.

 Gómez turned out to be a very active deputy; the press of 1931-1933 hundreds of times noted him as exchanging arguments during plenary sessions, engaging in debates held by the commission, harassing ministers during question time, submitting legislative amendments or signing protest letters.
 When unable to get his way overruled by republican-socialist majority, he used to make sure his “voto particular” was recorded; at times he challenged the chamber speaker and accused him of tyrannical mode of presiding.
 As it became apparent that his efforts to block the republican constitution draft – according to Gómez socializing, anti-Catholic and aimed against the family - were futile he joined a few other MPs who left the chamber in protest instead of taking part in the final voting.
 Ridiculed by left-wing press for his “tono ambiguo, casi cariñoso y paternal”, he was once assaulted on the street and received a few punches.